STEP #2: Know the Law & Rules

 CPI with Opt-Out Reporting does not give access to dual enrollment or HSAP enrollment.

-Competent Private Instruction (CPI) with Opt-In Reporting includes a requirement for the filing of an annual CPI Report Form and can be provided in one of two ways:
+Competent Private Instruction (CPI) with Opt-In Reporting includes a requirement for the filing of an annual CPI Report Form and can be provided in any of these ways:

-which is instruction that results in the student demonstrating adequate progress through annual assessment, which could either be:
+is defined as instruction that results in the student demonstrating adequate progress through one of these means of annual assessment:

 • reporting standardized test scores,